tkapa/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-images/rule.md

 Good Example: Related emails are attached to the PBI
 :::

 There are three main ways of interacting with an image that is not an intended link on a website.

 * Clicking the image will open a larger scale version of the image in a new tab.
+(New Tab)
 * Clicking the image will create a zoomed version of the image on the same page.
+(Zoom Control)
 * No interaction at all.
+(No Interaction)

 Each of these has a use and purpose depending on the time on the workflow of the user, and context of the image.
+So when should I apply these interactions to an image?

+## New Tab
+New Tabs should be used when -
+* It's an image from an external site
+* It is a very high resolution image.
+* It is a manual or instructions, or something that should interrupt the current workflow.
+* It is an meant to be printed

+## Zoom Control
+Zoom Control should be used when -
+* By default if the image has a larger scale to view.
+* For accessibility reasons

+## No Interaction
+No interaction should be used when -
+* The image is close to full scale already
+* The image is more for style and decoration.